 The focus of my research is the origin and maintenance of marine biodiversity, particularly in coral reef fishes, using genomic and computational methods.
-My Ph.D. dissertation work focused on the population genetics and rates of molecular evolution of a group of small Neotropical reef fishes, the tube blenny genus Acanthemblemaria.
-My postdoctoral work focuses on resolving and dating the Acanthomorph tree of life.
+My Ph.D. dissertation work was on the population genetics and rates of molecular evolution of a group of small Neotropical reef fishes, the tube blenny genus Acanthemblemaria.
+My postdoctoral work focused on resolving and dating the Acanthomorph tree of life.
 At this point, my lab's primary focus is on the group of fishes called blennies.
 Why blennies?
 Near et al. (2013) found that blennies are one of the most exceptionally diverse groups of fishes living on reefs.
-My lab aims to understand this diversity at multiple levels of biological organization ranging from molecular evolution at the level of the genome, cryptic speciation and local endemism, population genetics at regional spatial scales, to higher level molecular phylogenetics and systematics.
+My lab aims to understand this diversity at multiple levels of biological organization, ranging from molecular evolution at the level of the genome, cryptic speciation and local endemism, population genetics at regional spatial scales, to higher level molecular phylogenetics and systematics.
 We have a holistic approach to our research, combining genomic, computational, and classical genetic methods, with a healthy dose of field work.
 Click on images to enlarge.

 Through the use of Bayesian divergence dating I have found that Acanthemblemaria blennies have a very fast mitochondrial substitution rate - over 25% sequence divergence per million years.
 This rapid rate is exclusive to the mitochondrion, which is evolving nearly 100 times faster than the nuclear genome.
 This mitochondrial rate has consequences that extend to speciation through epistasis between co-adapted mitochondrial and nuclear proteins.

-The primary focus of my population genetics research has been the tube blenny genus Acanthemblemaria, a genus of Neotropical coral reef fishes.
+The primary focus of my population genetics research has been the tube blenny genus Acanthemblemaria, a clade of Neotropical coral reef fishes.
 In a comparative study of the two most widely distributed Caribbean species, I found that despite near identical life histories and distributions, one of the taxa, A. spinosa, a habitat specialist, has been able to persist through glacial cycles, while the other, A. aspera, a habitat generalist, has not.
-Signals of population expansions in these two species were obscured by the rapid rate of mitochodrial evolution in these fishes.
+Signals of population expansions in these two species were obscured by the rapid rate of mitochondrial evolution in these fishes.
 However, by using both mitochondrial and nuclear sequence data, I was able to recover temporally separated population expansions.